cs6006/cs6006.github.io/content/blog/second.md

 I think kids need to understand, even _empathize with_, a computer before they begin to code.
 Why does a computer do things the way it does?
 What compels it, and what limits it?
-In a series of four lessons, I took this step with twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm) in Ithaca, NY.
+In a series of four lessons, I took this step with twenty first-graders at [Beverly J Martin Elementary](https://www.ithacacityschools.org/bjm).